 If there's an error on the payment apps side, then don't respond with an HTTP

 You must use the paymentSessionResolve mutation after the customer has successfully gone through the payment process.
 The id argument corresponds to the global identifer ( gid) of the payment:

-redirectUrl field is the URL to which the buyer is to be redirected by the Partner.
+redirectUrl field is the URL to which the customer is to be redirected by the Partner.